mehulagg/gitlab/doc/user/clusters/agent/repository.md

 To use multiple YAML files, specify a `paths` attribute in the `gitops` section.

-By default, the Agent monitors all resource kinds.
-You can exclude some types of resources from monitoring, enabling you to reduce the permissions the GitOps feature needs, by specifying `resource_exclusions`.
-To exclude all resources by default, while only enabling specific named resource, exclude all groups and kinds, and then use `resource_inclusions` to enable only your desired resources:
+By default, the Agent monitors all types of resources.
+You can exclude some types of resources from monitoring.
+This enables you to reduce the permissions needed by the GitOps feature, through `resource_exclusions`.

+To enable a specific named resource, first use `resource_inclusions` to enable desired resources.
+The following file excerpt includes specific `api_groups` and `kinds`.
+The `resource_exclusions` which follow excludes all other `api_groups` and `kinds`:

 ```yaml
 gitops: